Zernach/Airline-Price-Predictions/README.md

 *****

 ## 💻 How to Locally Run this Repo
-1. Download repo to local machine and CD to directory
+1. Download repo to local machine and `cd` into directory
 2. Run `pipenv shell` in terminal to activate the pipenv environment from the pipfile
 3. Run `python run.py` to launch the app and host it on a local server on your machine